Get to know PeekMed

 Apart from identifying traditional orthopedic measures such as wrist angles algorithms can search for new patterns, for example, it is possible to go beyond simple angles into complex patterns that combine angles, comminution, and bone quality.

-AI as a tool to reduce risk to patient
+Artificial Intelligence (AI) as a tool to reduce risk to patient

 Risk stratification in orthopedics has the potential to neutralize the influence of biased surgeons and thus overcome treatment inconsistencies.
 Small significant changes in daily decision-making in high-volume patient care will result in important overall public health advances.